xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

+- [ ] CommandMenuOptionObject
+  - title
+  - value
+  - trigger(square) // may need map reference
+    - trigger(point, map)
+    - trigger(square, assets)
+    Trigger returns true if the conditions for this option to appear are right.
+    For instance, 'Attack' only appears when it detects a targetable unit nearby.
+'Supply' only appears when it detects the unit is a Rig and is adjacent to allies.

 - [ ] Refactor InfoWindowSystem
-- [ ] Instant move InfoWindowSystem on turn change.
+- [x] Instant move InfoWindowSystem on turn change.
-- [ ] Instant move InfoWindowSystem on return from MoveCamera state.
+- [x] Instant move InfoWindowSystem on return from MoveCamera state.

-- [ ] When releasing the B button on the move camera script, instant move the info windows.

 - [ ] Refactor controls to:
   - Left/Right Bumper: Prev/Next available unit